SamuelPopa/BDHB-lab/docs/policies.md

 ---

-## 📈 Sustainability & Continuity
+## Sustainability & Continuity
 - Best student projects may be merged into this repository.
 - Annual updates ensure labs remain aligned with industry and research practice.
-- The BDHB Lab is connected with **Oncohelp clinical collaborations** and may directly support MSc dissertations and PhD research.
+- The BIOINF-Y4 Lab is connected with **Oncohelp clinical collaborations** and may directly support MSc dissertations and PhD research.
-- Auto-generated Python license inventory: see [LICENSES-THIRD-PARTY.md](LICENSES-THIRD-PARTY.md).
+- Python license inventory: see [LICENSES-THIRD-PARTY.md](LICENSES-THIRD-PARTY.md).